• Skip to primary navigation

 If you make this recipe, please let me know how it turns out for you!
 Leave a comment below and share a picture on instagram with the hashtag #panningtheglobe

-Filed Under: Cooking Light, Entertaining, main course, Most Popular Recipes, South America, Stew Tagged With: beef, dairy-free, gluten-free
+Filed Under: Cooking Light, Dinner, Entertaining, Most Popular Recipes, South America, Stew Tagged With: beef, dairy-free, gluten-free

 Reader Interactions